Meet our Donors

-My grandmother was a friend of Page Morton Black, who was Chairman of PDF until shortly before her death earlier this year.
+My grandmother was a friend of Page Morton Black, who was Chairman of PDF until shortly before her death.
 After learning of my father's diagnosis, Mrs. Black and PDF were incredibly helpful in getting us to the right doctors.

 I cannot think of any other PD organization that follows through on its mission with such personal and caring action.
 And this is the same way PDF approaches its research programs and its goal of ending Parkinson's.